-Think about it: you can get a headache from stress, tooth pain, from drinking too much (i.e. a hangover), from not drinking enough (i.e. dehydration), from skipping out on your morning coffee, from tumors, from concussions, from getting too much sun, and so on and so forth – there are loads of physiological (and even emotional) reasons why we get headaches.
+You can get a headache from stress, tooth pain, from drinking too much (i.e., a hangover), from not drinking enough (i.e., dehydration), from skipping out on your morning coffee, from tumors, from concussions, from getting too much sun, and so on and so forth.
+There are loads of physiological (and even emotional) reasons why we get headaches.

 What’s interesting, though, is the fact that our brains themselves can’t even feel pain.
 Taking this into consideration, how is it even possible to get a headache?
 And what is a headache?
 Where does the pain come from?
 What is it that’s actually hurting?

 As it turns out, doctors believe the physical pain from headaches is the result of inflamed tissue and blood vessels in the cranial region, and/or changes in the release of neurochemicals that stimulate nerves and produce pain signals in the central nervous system.

 Headaches can occur on one side of the head, all over the head, or in one specific, location.
 It’s important to consider that the cranial region is loaded with complex networks of blood vessels, muscles, soft tissues, and pain-sensitive nerves.
 When inflammation or other irregularities occur in these structures, the resultant condition is often a throbbing headache.